 Some folks are the type that like to get out and really explore the area, taking long excursions into the national park or to see the many world-class attractions found in nearby Gatlinburg, Pigeon Forge and Sevierville.

 Many of us who live here in the Great Smoky Mountains tend to look down on Gatlinburg.
 But that's not because we don't like the city.
 In fact, it's the opposite.
 Looking down on Gatlinburg in our neck of the woods means finding a high-altitude vantage point from which you can literally look down on the sights of the town.
 In that context, looking down is a good thing, and fortunately for visitors coming to town, there are more places than ever that offer tremendous views not only of downtown Gatlinburg but also the nearby Great Smoky Mountains range as well.

-In case you haven't heard, Dollywood in Pigeon Forge kicked off its 2018 season last week, bringing back its irresistible blend of family fun, entertainment and mountain folkways for its 33rd year in the Smokies.
+In case you haven't heard, Dollywood in Pigeon Forge kicked off its season last week, bringing back its irresistible blend of family fun, entertainment and mountain folkways this year in the Smokies.
 Throughout the year, Dollywood is a celebration of Smoky Mountain culture, history and music as expressed from the perspective of its namesake, Dolly Parton.